gwatts/pinfinder/README.md

 Pinfinder is a small program for Mac, Windows and Linux which attempts to to find the screen time and/or restrictions passcode for an iOS device (iPhone, iPad or iPod Touch) from a normal backup of the device made by iTunes on your computer.

 See https://pinfinder.net/ for quick instructions on how to download and use it.
+It works with devices running iOS 8 though iOS 12.4.4 - It does **not** support iOS 13 and later, as the passcode is no longer stored in the iTunes backup - See https://pinfinder.net/faq.html#ios13

 **NOTE**: This program will **not** help you unlock a locked device - It can only help recover the restrictions passcode as found in `Settings -> General -> Restrictions`.
 More information about Restrictions